batoulalkarim/protecc/README.md

 ### Mechanism

 1. Hooks used:
-2. ERC20 base is Solady
-3. Deployment is outlined in `script/`
+2. Deployment is outlined in `script/`

-### Usage

-To use this hook:

-1. Deploy `Protecc` hook on mainnet
-2. Create a pool with the hook with ETH and DAI
-3. Once the pool is ready, add liquidity (in ETH and DAI) at various ranges
-4. Deploy the `NFT` on the Scroll network

 ### Deployment